kompetenzbolzen/parquet/Readme.md

 #### `get <stat>`

 Query user statistics.
-This work for both online and offline players, if they are in usercache.
+This works for both online and offline players, if they are in usercache.

 #### `import <scoreboard> [multiplier]`